Muddaj/Portfolio/README.md

 # My Public Portfolio

+Welcome to my Github Portfolio Page,

+While you will find some of my public showcase projects here, I want to highlight that I have chosen to keep most of my projects private.
+Should you require further insight into my capabilities, please feel frree to reach out to me directly.
+I would be more than happy to provide additional information or arrange a private demonstration tailored to your requirements.

+Sincerely,
+Max Johansson

 ## [Data Visualization](https://muddaj.github.io/Data-Visualization/)
 In this project I visualize some data on the world population between 1952 up to 2007.
 I visualize how life expectancy has evolved over time in the world as well as per continent.